jcaspes/StackExchange.Redis/toys/MemoryTester/README.md

 ### Usage:

+You can configure redis address and password in a platform.config file in the same directory as the executable. [platform.config.sample](platform.config.sample)
+Program will write in harcoded DB 1 of redis instance

 MemoryTester.exe [checkContent] [log] [maxSize=123456789]
 - checkContent: Optional, if present will check if the content of the value field is valid (start and end tags).
 - log: Optional, if present will log unique stacks traces to a log file + all console output.